BluesparkLabs/spark/README.md

 * We're currently evaluating whether we can/should replace the environment handling and rely on [Lando](https://docs.devwithlando.io): [#4](https://github.com/BluesparkLabs/spark/issues/4);
 * There is a discussion about the viability of turning Spark into a global dependency, as opposed to requiring it on the project-level: [#5](https://github.com/BluesparkLabs/spark/issues/5).

-## Getting Started — How to Sparkify your Drupal project
+## Getting Started—How to Sparkify your Drupal project

 Check out the [Drupal 8 example project](https://github.com/BluesparkLabs/spark/tree/master/examples/drupal8).